Skip to Content

 Boomtown 1905 at Springs Preserve

-Tour a Chocolate Factory: Kids and chocolate go together like peas and carrots.
-The Ethel M chocolate factory in Henderson, a short drive from the Strip offers self-guided tours of both their chocolate factory and 3-acre cactus garden.
+Tour a Chocolate Factory: The Ethel M chocolate factory in Henderson, a short drive from the Strip offers self-guided tours of both their chocolate factory and 3-acre cactus garden.

 Exterior of Ethel M's Chocolate Factory.

-If you’re looking for things to do in Vegas during the winter months, your kids will love the holiday decor on display in the cactus garden!
+If you’re looking for things to do in Vegas during the winter months, the gardens get dressed up for the holidays!

 People walking through illuminated decor in The Park